DataQub3/IoTitan/README.md

 ## Important Files

 ### mqtt_processor_stats.py
 The processor subscribes to a feed of MQTT messages for particular sensors.
 It calculates sensor statistics, then publishes those statistics back to MQTT.
-Note: the input feed is taken from syslog to reduce load (since mqtt_logger.py already saves the data there).
+Note: during implementation a slightly different approach was taken to reduce computational load, however it does not change the concept.
+The original approach would have required the python program to subscribe to MQTT topics, read all data from those topics, maintain statistics, and then periodically publish those statistics.
+That would require buffering and hence complicate the python script.
+Instead, the implementation takes input from syslog which acts as the buffer (since mqtt_logger.py already saves the data there).
+Rather than running continuously, the python program is instead started by a cron job every X minutes.
+Each time it is started it reads syslog data related to topics of interest, calculates statistics and publishes those statistics to MQTT.

 ### mqtt_processor_alerts.py
 This processor monitors particular topics by subscribing to the MQTT broker.
 It creates alerts when values are outside their expected range, and publishes those alerts back to the MQTT broker.

 ### mqtt_logger.py
 The logger is a python script which subscribes to all topics on the Mosquitto MQTT server.
 Hence it receives all sensor readings.
 The logger stores everything in syslog (c.f. database) for medium-term storage.
+The advantages of this approach are  syslog auto log rotation and time-stamped messages.

 ### mqtt_logger.service
 Systemd service file to start the MQTT logger script and ensure it runs at all times.
 A prerequisite is the Mosquitto MQTT software must be installed.
 Commands to control the logger service include: